Swissair Flight 111: Search and rescue operation

-Local fishermen and boaters, many of whom were CCGA volunteers, were the first rescue resources to approach the crash site, which were mostly privately owned fishing boats operating from Peggy's Cove and Bayswater, as well as other harbours on St. Margaret's Bay and the Aspotogan Peninsula.
+Local fishermen and boaters, many of whom were CCGA volunteers, were the first rescue resources to approach the crash site, which were mostly privately owned fishing boats operating from Peggys Cove and Bayswater, as well as other harbours on St. Margaret's Bay and the Aspotogan Peninsula.
+The CCG Mahone Bay Inshore Rescue Boat arrived on scene at approximately 0045.
 They were soon joined by the CCGS Sambro.

 The crash site's proximity to Halifax placed it within one hour's sailing time of ships docked at Canada's largest naval base, CFB Halifax, and one of the largest CCG bases in Canada, the CCG Regional Headquarters in Dartmouth.
-Calls went out immediately and ships sailed directly to St. Margaret's Bay.
+Calls went out immediately, and ships sailed directly to St. Margaret's Bay.

-The provincial ambulance service, Emergency Health Services (EHS), received word of the crash at 22:39 AT, and ordered 21 emergency units from Halifax, the South Shore, and the Annapolis Valley to respond.
+The provincial ambulance service, Emergency Health Services (EHS), received word of the crash at 22:39 AT and ordered 21 emergency units from Halifax, the South Shore, and the Annapolis Valley to respond.
 An EHS helicopter was also sent to the crash site, and the Queen Elizabeth II Health Sciences Centre in Halifax was put on emergency alert.
-The emergency health services were stood down around 3:30 AT the next morning, as expectations of finding survivors diminished.
+The emergency health services were stood down around 3:30 the next morning, as expectations of finding survivors diminished.

 The land search, including shoreline searching, was the responsibility of Halifax Regional Search and Rescue.
-The organization was responsible for all ground operations including military operations and other ground search and rescue teams.
+The organization was responsible for all ground operations, including military operations and other ground search and rescue teams.